 Explore some advanced design patterns as applied to Python.
 This course helps you examine how these patterns work at the code level by walking through sample scripts.

 1h 24m • COURSE

-Parallel and Concurrent Programming with Python 2 with Barron Stone
+Python Parallel and Concurrent Programming Part 2 with Barron Stone

 Write more effective programs that execute multiple instructions simultaneously.
 Learn advanced techniques for parallel and concurrent programming in Python.